 Health Care and Nursing and Rehabilitation Centers

 Health Care is important in every community.
 Most providers of health care services are dedicated professionals committed to providing quality care to each patient.
 Sometimes, however, mistakes are made or a provider is negligent.
 If this should happen to you or a loved one, the experienced medical malpractice attorneys of Altizer Law, P.C., are prepared to help you.
-Each of our attorneys has 25 years or more experience in seeking compensation for those harmed my medical mistakes or negligence.
+Bettina has 25 years experience in seeking compensation for those harmed my medical mistakes or negligence.
 We will answer your questions, help you as you recover, and build a case to win the maximum allowable compensation for your injuries, pain and suffering, lost wages, and more.

 Nursing and Rehabilitation Centers also strive to provide quality care to their patients.
 Yet mistakes can be made, caregivers can be negligent, and occasionally an employee harms or abuses patients.
 Should this happen to you or a loved one, we hope you will call us.
 We are aggressive and determined in seeking compensation for the hurts and harms suffered in these facilities.